sapientpants/quorum/docs/features.md

 3. **First-time Setup**
    - Optionally provide a field for the user to enter their display name.
-   - Provide input fields for each LLM's API key (OpenAI, Anthropic, Cohere, etc.), with an explanation of each key's purpose.
+   - Provide input fields for each LLM's API key (OpenAI, Anthropic, Grok, etc.), with an explanation of each key's purpose.

 ---